 As an adult who evaded diagnosis for eight years, and who knows full well that I might not be alive without immunomodulation and antibiotics, I urge whatever scientists may read this to all work together to help us figure out this devastating disease.

-My illness has no regard for medical politics and the status quo of mental healthcare—what people like me need is effective treatments and competent doctors.
+My illness has no regard for medical politics and the status quo of mental healthcare—what people like me need are effective treatments and competent doctors.
 I challenge any clinician faced with a family seeking help for suspected PANS to listen and think critically before dismissing us.
 And I admonish all of you to put aside your biases and use your expertise to help those of us looking to people like you to restore our lives.

 Brain image from WikiDoc.